scriptrdotio/howto/remote/invoke_rest_api.md

 - Open your [workspace](https://www.scriptr.io/workspace) and create a new script
 - In this example, we invoke an API operation that lists books (returns an array of books).
 The API requires us to specify the encoding we accept on our end.
 We will instruct it to send us data in the JSON format
+- Notice that we are specifying the url, method and headers properties

 ```
 var http = require("http");
 var requestParams = {
   "url": "https://fakerestapi.azurewebsites.net/api/Books",
+  "method": "get",
   "headers": {
     "Accept": "application/json"
   }